Parole Process for Victims

 - Q: If an inmate is eligible by law for a parole hearing, is he/she automatically granted parole release?

-- Q: Is an inmate given another opportunity to apply to the Board for Parole release?
+- Q: Is an inmate given another opportunity to apply for parole release?

-- Q: Will the victim be notified again of the scheduled meeting?
+- Q: Will the victim be notified again of the scheduled meeting or future hearings?

-- Q: How does the Board arrive at its decision?
+- Q: What factors are considered/How does the Board arrive at its decision?

-- Q: How does the victim and the inmate receive notice of the decision?
+- Q: How does the victim and the inmate receive notice of the Board's decision?

 - Q: Does the Board have the authority to set special restrictions on a parolee?

-A: If a parolee is rearrested on a new criminal charge or violates any of his/her parole conditions, the Board can issue a warrant for his/her arrest.
-The inmate will be apprehended and returned to the ACI where he/she will wait for a violation hearing before the board.
+A: If a parolee violates any condition of parole, including arrest for a new charge, the Board can impose a sanction or issue a warrant for his/her arrest.
+Upon arrest, the inmate will be returned to the ACI for a parole revocation hearing before the Board.

 Please contact the Parole Board Office if you wish to report a name or address change.